vfab/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

 ## Create AKS cluster

 1. Login to Azure Portal at http://portal.azure.com.
-Your Azure login ID will look something like `odl_user_9294@gbbossteamoutlook.onmicrosoft.com`
+Your Azure login ID will look something like `odl_u9294@csgtraining.onmicrosoft.com`
 2. Open the Azure Cloud Shell

     ![Azure Cloud Shell](img/cloudshell.png "Azure Cloud Shell")

-3. The first time Cloud Shell is started will require you to create a storage account.
-In our lab, you must click `Advanced` and enter an account name and share.
+    >NOTE: You can safely do this lab in Cloud Shell, but you can laso do it in the jumpbox VM if you'd like.

+3. Cloud Shell was already configured in Lab 0.
+If you skipped that step, then please review Lab 0 and setup Cloud Shell.

 4. Once your cloud shell is started, clone the workshop repo into the cloud shell environment
     ```